Many people realize the value of snakes, even if they might not appreciate having them in their home or yard.

 Many harmless species of snake mimic rattlesnakes by vibrating their tails to deter predators!

 Identifying a snake

 The best way to identify any snake you see is to check a reference book.
 "Amphibians and Reptiles in Minnesota" by John J. Moriarty and Carol D. Hall is an excellent resource and is available in most libraries.

 Most snakes in Minnesota are considered unprotected wild animals, except those listed as endangered or threatened, and may be kept for pets if legally obtained or collected (Note - It is often unlawful to collect wildlife on many types of city, county, state, or federal lands without a permit, typically issued only for scientific or educational purposes).
-Although many snakes are currently unprotected, several species face significant conservation issues.
-As a result, the DNR discourages the collection of wild-caught snakes for pets.
+The DNR discourages the collection of wild-caught snakes for pets.
 Captive-bred snakes are widely available in pet stores, and often fair better in a captive environment.
 The Minnesota Herpetological Society can provide you with care information.
 An alternative to collecting snakes as pets is to enjoy these fascinating creatures in the wild.
 To learn more, see Snakes and Lizards of Minnesota.